josenk/terraform-provider-esxi-wiki/How to configure a static IP using cloud-init.md

 # Title:  How to configure a static IP address using cloud-init.

 # Description:
-  * This is a simple method to set an IP address to a esxi guest using the cloud-init package.
+  * This is a reasonably simple method to set an IP address to a esxi guest using the cloud-init package.

 # OS Support:
   * This example should support any Linux-type OS that supports cloud-init.